ancasimon/pinterest/README.md

 1. Make sure you have http-server installed via npm.
 If not, get it [here](https://www.npmjs.com/package/http-server).
 1. On your command line, run `hs -p 9999`.
 1. In your browser, navigate to `http://localhost:9999`.

+## Firebase Deployment
+This project has been deployed with Firebase.
+You can access it [here](https://pinterest-4b62d.web.app/).
+Create a Firebase account and run the script.